codio/knowledge/source/common/develop/ide/workspace/workspace.rst

 -  :ref:`Open a File <open-file>`
 -  :ref:`Export Project <export-project>`

-When you open up a project in the IDE, the readme.md file in the root of the project is displayed in a tab in markdown.
+When you open up a project for the first time in the IDE, the readme.md file in the root of the project is displayed in a tab in markdown.
+When you open the project again, it opens as you last left it with the same files and tabs.
+Whichever file was open in front is opened again.

 .. figure:: /img/readme-md.png
    :alt: Readme.md File